Enhancing Retrieval-Augmented Large Language Models with Iterative Retrieval-Generation Synergy: Introduction

 Previous retrieval-augmented LMs \cite{DBLP:journals/corr/abs-2208-03299,DBLP:journals/corr/abs-2301-12652} typically adopted one-time retrieval, i.e., to retrieve knowledge using only the task input (e.g., a user question for open-domain question answering).
 One-time retrieval should suffice to fulfill the information needs if they are clearly stated in the original input, which is applicable to factoid question answering \cite{DBLP:journals/tacl/KwiatkowskiPRCP19} and single-hop fact verification \cite{thorne-etal-2018-fever}, but not to tasks with complex information needs, e.g., multi-hop reasoning \cite{DBLP:conf/emnlp/Yang0ZBCSM18} and long-form question answering \cite{DBLP:conf/acl/FanJPGWA19}.

-To fulfill complex information needs, recent work proposes multi-time retrieval, i.e., to gather required knowledge multiple times throughout the generation process, using partial generation \cite{DBLP:journals/corr/abs-2212-10509,DBLP:journals/corr/abs-2210-03350}) or forward-looking sentence(s) \cite{DBLP:journals/corr/abs-2305-06983} as search queries.
-However, these structured workflows of interleaving retrieval with generation have the following limitations: (1) they fail to process all retrieved knowledge as a whole during the generation process; and (2) they invoke retrieval multiple times, and may frequently change the prompts by updating newly retrieved knowledge, thus increasing the overheads of both retrieval and generation.
+To fulfill complex information needs, recent work proposes to gather required knowledge multiple times throughout the generation process, using partial generation \cite{DBLP:journals/corr/abs-2212-10509,DBLP:journals/corr/abs-2210-03350}) or forward-looking sentence(s) \cite{DBLP:journals/corr/abs-2305-06983} as search queries.
+However, such structured workflows of interleaving retrieval with generation have the following limitations: (1) as intermediate generation is conditioned on knowledge retrieved before, with no awareness of knowledge retrieved afterwards, they fail to process all retrieved knowledge as a whole during the generation process; (2) they require multi-round retrieval to gather a comprehensive set of knowledge, and may frequently change the prompts by updating newly retrieved knowledge, thus increasing the overheads of both retrieval and generation.

-In this paper, we find it simple but effective to enhance retrieval-augmented LLMs through iterative retrieval-generation synergy (I\textsc{ter}-R\textsc{et}G\textsc{en}, Fig \ref{fig:iter_retgen}): a complete model output provides an informative context to retrieve more relevant knowledge, which in turn helps improve generation in the next iteration.
-We can further improve retrieval by distilling knowledge from a re-ranker with access to model generations to a dense retriever with access to task inputs only, which may be beneficial in scenarios where user inputs can be easily collected, but annotations of relevant knowledge or desirable outputs are unavailable.
+In this paper, we find it simple but effective to enhance retrieval-augmented LLMs through iterative retrieval-generation synergy (I\textsc{ter}-R\textsc{et}G\textsc{en}, Fig \ref{fig:iter_retgen}).
+I\textsc{ter}-R\textsc{et}G\textsc{en} iterates \textit{retrieval-augmented generation} and \textit{generation-augmented retrieval}: Retrieval-augmented generation outputs a response to a task input based on all retrieved knowledge (initially using the task input as the query).
+This output shows what might be needed to fulfill the task, and thus can serve as an informative context to retrieve more relevant knowledge, i.e., generation-augmented retrieval.
+The newly retrieved knowledge can benefit another iteration of retrieval-augmented generation.
+We can also leverage model generations to adapt retrieval, by distilling knowledge from a re-ranker with access to model generations to a dense retriever with access to task inputs only, which may be beneficial in scenarios where user inputs can be easily collected, but relevant knowledge or desirable outputs are not annotated.